santosjorge/cufflinks/README.md

 ![3D Charts](img/ukswaps.gif)

 ### Release Notes
+### v0.12.0

+Removed dependecies on ta-lib.
+This library is no longer required.
+All studies have be rewritten in Python.

 ### v0.11.0

-** Note: ** This version requires TALib to be installed separately.
+** Note: ** This version requires ta-lib to be installed separately.

 	brew install ta-lib